 10. Check out government (federal, state and local) assistance programs

 The government is stepping in and trying to help.
 At the federal level, you have the SBA loan programs as well as stimulus packages.
 On top of that state and local governments are finding ways to help as well.
-The state of California provides a list of resources here.

 11. Perform weekly cash flow projections